lpicanco/nanodegree-machine-learning/capstone/report.md

  7. The emotion associated with each image was determined randomly at the end of each training epoch, with probability relative to the number of votes received

 ### Implementation
+The implementation of the solution was divided into 4 parts: model construction, training, testing and prediction.

+#### Model construction
+In this phase of implementation a Sequential model was built with a input shape of 48x48x1, some convolutional layers, and an output shape of 8 with softmax activation.

+Each of the 8 outputs represents an emotion and with the softmax function, this representation is the probability of the emotion being related to the input image.
+The combined probabilities of the outputs sum to 1.

 ##### CNNModel is a class that encapsulate the CNN model
 ```python
 class CNNModel: